ColdFrontWI/Hornet_Cockpit/Pictures/2020-02/Readme.md

 The core of this home pit dates back well before the Hornet.
 It started out as a flexible/modular system on which I could easily swap controls between a yoke/civilian throttle quadrant and my t Flight HOTAS at the time.
+It also had to easily slide out of the way and fit in a corner of the basement, which this does nicely.

 When I got back into flight sims after a multiple-decade hiatus I expected to play mostly XPlane/MSFX (thus the yoke), but then I found
 WarThunder, and racked up several hundred hours and got pretty good.
 And then I found DCS and the time sink/spending